-- Media Arts (including film, photography, computer and digital arts, audio, and interactive media)
+- Media Arts (film, photography, computer and digital arts, audio, and interactive media)

 - Music Composition

-- Theater Creation (including playwriting, directing, musical direction, stage design, and stage lighting)
+- Theater Creation (playwriting, directing, musical direction, stage design, and stage lighting)

-- Visual Arts (including 2D and 3D visual arts of all kinds)
+- Visual Arts (2D and 3D visual arts of all kinds)

 Grantees are given a $2,000 financial award and invited to produce a new collection of work, which will be displayed or performed at an exhibition at Creative Pinellas.
 Each grantee will be paired with a mentor to guide them through their development as an artist.